MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 <br>

 There are a few different ways to find events while in AltspaceVR.
-From the Main Menu, navigate to:
+From the **Main Menu**, navigate to:

 * **EVENTS** – Filter by date, category, and related events – or just search through them all.
 You can even see what events your friends are interested in.
 * **DISCOVER** – See a handful of live or upcoming Popular Events.